dstl/BSI-Flex-335-v2-Test-Harness/README.md

 ## Build
 Consult the User Guide for instructions to build the software from the source code.

+## Configuring and Running the Test Harness
+Consult the User Guide for full instructions for configuring and running the software.
+It should be noted that configuration of the Test Harness is split across multiple config files which a novice user may find confusing.
+It is recommended to re-install and re-configure the test harness from a clean copy of the software should any difficulties be experienced, particularly with network connections of components being tested.

 ## Limitations
 This version (5.2.3) of the SAPIENT Test Harness is only compatibile with the BSI Flex 335 version 2 of SAPIENT.
 The test harness is not capable of testing earlier versions of SAPIENT.
 Although SAPIENT